Lauren Fenmore: Casting

-Character development
+Development

 Lauren's first love interest on The Young and the Restless was Paul Williams (Doug Davidson).
 Davidson describes the relationship as Paul's "first non-drama fling", and stated that William J. Bell made the decision to pair the characters together spontaneously in the "spur of the moment", wanting to see the outcome.
 The actor enjoys the dynamics between the characters of Lauren and Paul, stating: "I always am excited whenever I get to work with her.
 We’ve played friends, husband and wife, enemies, you name it.
 She is a dynamic actress and a wonderful friend and person."
 The couple faced various challenges, including constant disapproval from Paul's mother Mary Williams (Carolyn Conwell), and Lauren's crazed stalker, Shawn Garrett (Grant Cramer).
 Lauren and Paul divorced, with Lynda Hirsch of the Sun Sentinel noting: "The marriage didn't work out, since Lauren desperately wanted a career in music and Paul wanted her to be a stay-at-home wife and eventually a mom."
 Among other marriages, Lauren is recognized for her long-running marriage to Michael Baldwin (Christian LeBlanc).
 Michael and Lauren have been described as one of the show's "most enduring couples".
 LeBlanc said "If it weren't for Lauren, Michael would have been off the deep end long before this."
 He further told TV Guide about the pairing, "What's great about Lauren and Michael is that these are people who are not saints, who were adults when they met and have pasts they are not proud of.
 And they found each other."